 In my first book, Radical Feminism, I explain how radical feminism can be distinguished from other schools of feminism that people might be familiar with.
 At school and college, when people do social sciences, they tend to study what are called ‘the big three’: liberal feminism, socialist feminism and radical feminism.
 As part of this there are often a lot of myths that people are told about radical feminism.
 Certainly, I see that in my incoming students who are doing social sciences and who, along their learning journey, have gleaned that radical feminism is the most extreme version of feminism – one that thinks all women are better than all men, and which wants to put women in charge instead of men.
 And that's certainly never what radical feminism argued for in the past, or argues for now.
 Radical feminism can be distinguished from those other schools, I would say, by four main features.
 One is it that accepts the existence of patriarchy - of male supremacy - as a fact, rather than a theory.
 That's not to say that all men are in power in all institutions.
-The men in powerful institutions are men that tend to be from elite, powerful backgrounds, and in this country tend to be rich white men from very particular backgrounds with the same handful of skills who have all been to the same handful of private schools and universities.
+The men in powerful institutions are men that tend to be from elite, powerful backgrounds, and in this country tend to be rich white men from very particular backgrounds who have all been to the same handful of private schools and universities.
 There are rich women there too, but we don't see 50% of them in power, and so our major institutions of power are overwhelmingly dominated by men.
 I think the term for that is a patriarchy.
 Some other schools of feminism would disagree, and would see that as, for example, a symptom of capitalism.
 Whereas radical feminists would say that patriarchy is not just an offshoot of something else, but rather a form of social governance that we live within at the moment.
 It's real.

 Second, radical feminism promotes and creates opportunities for women-only organization.
 This is very different to separatism.
 It promotes and creates women-only leadership, women-only spaces, and women-only organization on the principle that the people most affected by a structural oppression should be the ones leading the social justice movement to end it.
 Third, radical feminists view sexualized male violence against women and children as a cornerstone of women's oppression that needs to be accounted for.
-And I would say that during the second wave in the late 1960s into the 1970s and early 1980s, across the western world, it was radical feminists who really wrote the book on what male violence against women is: what it looks, like why it happens, and how it might be ended, at a time when other schools of feminism were not doing that work.
+And I would say that during the second wave in the late 1960s into the 1970s and early 1980s, across the Western world, it was radical feminists who really wrote the book on what male violence against women is: what it looks like, why it happens, and how it might be ended, at a time when other schools of feminism were not doing that work.
 They were basing that work on ground-up theorizing coming from consciousness-raising groups, the early refuge movement and the early Rape Crisis movement.
 And then, fourth, radical feminists extended that analysis of male violence against women and gender-based violence and the significance and importance of studying that to also critique the institutions of pornography and prostitution, which remains a very contentious area within feminism, and one that different schools of feminism have quite different views upon.
 So I would say that those are the four things that distinguish radical feminism from the other schools.
 But it shares the same aim, as I think all forms of feminism do: of looking to end blatant sex discrimination against women.
 We're all working towards that, in every area of life.